-Eight Wichita State faculty members will be honored during the 2010 Faculty Awards on Tuesday, May 11 at the RSC Ballroom, reception at 2:30 pm and presentation at 3 pm.
+Eight Wichita State faculty members were honored during the 2010 Faculty Awards.
 Jill Docking with the Kansas Board of Regents will present the awards.
 The honorees were chosen for setting the gold standard for teaching, research and creative activities at WSU.

 The Excellence in Research Award, established in 1997, recognizes a faculty member who has established an exemplary record of research that has advanced the university’s research mission.
 Full-time faculty who have been at WSU for three years are eligible.
 The recipient is awarded $2,500.